 A typical commercial umbrella insurance liability policy offers features such as worldwide coverage; personal injury coverage; blanket contractual liability protection (for both written and oral agreements); care, custody, and control coverage; non-owned aircraft liability; watercraft liability; advertisers liability; liquor law liability; XCU liability; and an extension of protection to additional insureds.
 Most umbrella policies exclude employment practices liability, professional liability, product recall coverage and coverage for asbestos-related claims, pollution, war and terrorism.

-Contact our office and let our team of specialists assist you in determining what policy would be best suited for your insurance needs.
+Contact our office today.
+Our team of specialists will assist you in determining what policy would be best suited for your insurance needs.

 Read more about insurance here.